one-among-us/data/people/Anilovr/page.en.md

 Yet, her death was sudden and shocking.

 > Maybe separation is not that awful.
-> When we are dissolved into wind after millions of hours,
+> When we are dissolved into the wind after millions of hours,
 > we will be reunited as bubbles in the same cup of beer.
 > No atoms can truly be destroyed in the universe.
 > Sooner or later, we will be together again.